 - Teach children not to run directly at dogs to try and meet them.
-Children should be taught not to approach strange dogs and not to run, play wildly, or scream in front of loose dogs.
+Children should be taught not to approach strange dogs without the owner’s permission and never to run, play wildly, or scream in front of loose dogs.

 - When meeting a dog, ask the owner if the dog is friendly before engaging them or petting them.